 While making rough edits, I will keep a paper list of things that I want to add to the virtual storytime video.
 It’s usually just a list of graphics or titles that need to be added in specific spots.
 But it could also include b-roll shots, pictures of books or library locations, or other video elements.

 I usually have a script made for my storytimes, so I have any book info or flannel lyrics already gathered.
-Since this is information I already have, I want to start including more lyrics in my videos.
+Since this is information I already have, I want to start including more lyrics in my videos for greater accessibility.

 3. Final Edits